rbeyer/lpsc_template/README.txt

 Changelog:

+Release 1.4, Jan 2016
+- Minor modification to make things consistent with the current style of the LPI template.
+- Added some additional preaching about color schemes.
+- Added some information about dealing with double-wide-floats and the science.bst file.
+Thanks to Lucy Lim.

 Release 1.3, Jul 2011
 - The \newcommand that set the bibliography font size needed to be changed to a \renewcommand.
 Thanks to Joseph Paul Cohen.